jeffpar/lonedissent/_pages/advocates/top100/lawrence_wallace.md

         majority: true
 ---

-Lawrence G. Wallace argued 157 cases in the U.S. Supreme Court.
+Lawrence G. Wallace argued 157 times in the U.S. Supreme Court.
 On November 12, 2002, before Mr. Wallace began his final argument in [Moseley v.
-V Secret Catalogue, Inc.](https://www.oyez.org/cases/2002/01-1015), Chief Justice William Rehnquist publicly acknowledged
-Mr. Wallace's service:
+V Secret Catalogue, Inc.](https://www.oyez.org/cases/2002/01-1015), Chief Justice William Rehnquist publicly acknowledged Mr. Wallace's service:

 > Mr. Wallace, our records reflect that this is your 157th argument before the Court in the 34 years you have been an attorney in the Office of the Solicitor General.